Looking for treatment? Same-day visits usually available. No insurance required.

 Standard panels and fentanyl

-Fentanyl is not detected on most standard drug screens.
+Fentanyl does not show up on standard drug screens.

 Detection windows